eugenia1984/english/free_code_camp_english/04_how_to_talk_about_a_typical_workday_and_task.md

 - DIALOGUE 3: Entrances / Exits, Have to / Must, Essential / Optional

-- DIALOGUE 4: Protection / Protect, To discuss safety and risks
+- DIALOGUE 4: Protection / Protect, To discuss safety and risks, Every / Any

 ---